toscawidgets/tw2.core/docs/index.rst

 ToscaWidgets aims to be a practical and useful widgets framework that helps people build interactive websites with compelling features, faster and easier.
 Widgets are re-usable web components that can include a template, server-side code and JavaScripts/CSS resources.
 The library aims to be: flexible, reliable, documented, performant, and as simple as possible.
 For changes since ToscaWidgets 0.9, see :doc:`history`.

+You can see the available widgets in the `Widget Browser <http://toscawidgets.org:8000/>`_.

 ToscaWidgets comes in two main packages:

  * tw2.core - the core functionality needed to use widgets in an app